 CONTEC CHEMISTRY SCHOLARSHIP will be awarded to a student who is a declared Chemistry major with a minimum GPA of 3.2.
 The student must have completed organic (through CHM 332L) and quantitative analysis by the disbursement date of the scholarship.
-This scholarship will be funded in Fall 2013 with a \$1000 annual award.
+This scholarship is a \$1000 annual award.